Unity-Technologies/com.unity.services.samples.use-cases/README.md

 ## List of Samples

+- [A/B Testing Level Difficulty](Assets/Use%20Case%20Samples/AB%20Test%20Level%20Difficulty/README.md) - Segment players into multiple test groups in order to determine which variation of a specific variable is the most engaging to the players (in this case, the amount of XP required for leveling up).
+- [Battle Pass](Assets/Use%20Case%20Samples/Battle%20Pass/README.md) - A seasonal reward tier system with a free track and a premium track.
+- [Cloud AI Mini Game](Assets/Use%20Case%20Samples/Cloud%20AI%20Mini%20Game/README.md) - Server authoritative gameplay in a simple Tic-Tac-Toe game played against AI running on UGS with persistent state, Currency rewards, stats, and straightforward AI.
+- [Command Batching](Assets/Use%20Case%20Samples/Command%20Batching/README.md) - Group game Commands into a queue and process on the server in a single batch to reduce the volume and frequency of server calls made during gameplay.
+- [Daily Rewards](Assets/Use%20Case%20Samples/Daily%20Rewards/README.md) - A prevalent engagement feature that can boost retention by showing players an escalating series of rewards incentivizes them to keep logging in to claim better and better prizes.
+- [Idle Clicker Mini Game](Assets/Use%20Case%20Samples/Idle%20Clicker%20Game/README.md) - Update server authoritative game state in real time, similar to idle clicker and social games.
 - [Loot Boxes](Assets/Use%20Case%20Samples/Loot%20Boxes/README.md) - Reward players with a random Economy currency using Cloud Code to perform the Economy grants.
 - [Loot Boxes With Cooldown](Assets/Use%20Case%20Samples/Loot%20Boxes%20With%20Cooldown/README.md) - Grant players random collections of both Currencies and Inventory Items at timed intervals.
+- [Over-The-Air Content Delivery](Assets/Use%20Case%20Samples/Over-The-Air%20Content/README.md) - Add new downloaded content to a game while the game is running.
+- [Rewarded Ads With Unity Mediation](Assets/Use%20Case%20Samples/Rewarded%20Ads%20With%20Unity%20Mediation/README.md) - Offer players opportunity to boost level end rewards by interacting with a reward booster meter and watching a rewarded ad.
 - [Starter Packs](Assets/Use%20Case%20Samples/Starter%20Pack/README.md) - Allow players to purchase a Starter Pack using Cloud Code to implement the one-time-only purchase.
 - [Seasonal Events](Assets/Use%20Case%20Samples/Seasonal%20Events/README.md) - Update game content remotely based on timed special events.
-- [A/B Testing Level Difficulty](Assets/Use%20Case%20Samples/AB%20Test%20Level%20Difficulty/README.md) - Segment players into multiple test groups in order to determine which variation of a specific variable is the most engaging to the players (in this case, the amount of XP required for leveling up).
-- [Idle Clicker Mini Game](Assets/Use%20Case%20Samples/Idle%20Clicker%20Game/README.md) - Update server authoritative game state in real time, similar to idle clicker and social games.
-- [Cloud AI Mini Game](Assets/Use%20Case%20Samples/Cloud%20AI%20Mini%20Game/README.md) - Server authoritative gameplay in a simple Tic-Tac-Toe game played against AI running on UGS with persistent state, Currency rewards, stats, and straightforward AI.
-- [Command Batching](Assets/Use%20Case%20Samples/Command%20Batching/README.md) - Group game Commands into a queue and process on the server in a single batch to reduce the volume and frequency of server calls made during gameplay.
-- [Battle Pass](Assets/Use%20Case%20Samples/Battle%20Pass/README.md) - A seasonal reward tier system with a free track and a premium track.
-- [Rewarded Ads With Unity Mediation](Assets/Use%20Case%20Samples/Rewarded%20Ads%20With%20Unity%20Mediation/README.md) - Offer players opportunity to boost level end rewards by interacting with a reward booster meter and watching a rewarded ad.
-- [Daily Rewards](Assets/Use%20Case%20Samples/Daily%20Rewards/README.md) - A prevalent engagement feature that can boost retention by showing players an escalating series of rewards incentivizes them to keep logging in to claim better and better prizes.
 - [Virtual Shop](Assets/Use%20Case%20Samples/Virtual%20Shop/README.md) - Demonstrates a key feature in many games: allowing players to use in-game currency to purchase items and resources to facilitate a server-authoritative in-game economy with multiple store pages and server-managed badges.

 _Tested with Unity 2020.3 for PC and Mac._